Poa annua: Description

 The vivid green leaves are short and blunt at the tips, shaped like the prow of a small canoe.
 They are soft and drooping.
 Long sheaths clasp the stem.
 The leaves are smooth above and below, with finely serrated edges.
 Occasionally the leaves are serrated transversely.

-The ligule is pointed and silvery.
-Compared this to Common Meadowgrass Poa pratensis, which has a squared ligule, and Poa trivialis, which has a pointed, but less silvery ligule.
+The ligule is pointed and silvery, in comparison to common meadowgrass (Poa pratensis), which has a squared ligule, and Poa trivialis, which has a pointed, but less silvery ligule.

 The leaves are smooth above and below, with finely serrated edges.
 Occasionally the leaves are serrated transversely.

 It is in flower all year around except for severe winters.
 The seeds ripen and are deposited 8 months of the year.
 The plant grows rapidly from seed, flowering within 6 weeks, seeding and then dying.

 Etymology

 Poa is derived from the Greek name for a type of fodder grass.
 Annua is Latin, meaning 'annual' or 'lasting a year'.